prishah12/Three-Joint-Robotic-Arm/index.md

 ![IMG_1879](https://github.com/user-attachments/assets/6dd54e22-5919-4ab3-b394-004474e25916)

+The final step that I wanted to finish before demo night was creating the code that would allow the raspberry pi to control the robotic arm, which would then perform a specific set of movements depending on which object the camera detected.
+I had to create two seperate codes: one in arduino for the arm movements and then another in python in VSC for the raspberry pi.
+Although both codes were correct, I originally set the threshold value too high, so although the raspberry pi would send signals to the arduino, nothing would actually happen.
+I resolved this by running a few test codes to determine what would be the appropriate threshold value.
+Once I had the correct value, my project was fully functioning.

 The main key topics I learned through BlueStamp was how to use and operate a rapsberry pi for object recognition and how I could use the raspberry pi to control the robotic arm by using a python and arduino code.
 Learning how to work with the raspberry pi was very interesting and a litle frustrating at times, since it was something I have never worked with and training the YOLO model took the longest amount of time.
 However, when everything came together, I felt proud of what I created.
+Next, I plan on trying to create an actual code that I could use to have the arm to actually pick up the candy bars.
+In the future, I plan to use everything I have learned at BlueStamp and apply it to projects that I may work on in the future.

 Final Arm Code (Controlled by Raspberry Pi)
 ```python